shtolfensie/mrks/Notes/General notes.md

 ### Marks

+- ability to add Date to marks if no test is selected

 #### _DONE_ ~~Marks array request~~
 - ~~Might want to get all marks in the main app, right now they are requested in the `<Marks />` component.~~
 - ~~like this, the app doesn't need to load them if they are not needed right away.
 At this time, that includes the `Home`, `Subjects`* and the `Tests` components.~~